cappuccinocodes/c-sharp-academy.02.coding-tracker/README.md

 If you're using this application to study, I have two suggestions:

-1 - Expand on the application (for example, with extra reports) 2 - Recreate the application to track different data (for example, a budget application)
+1 - Expand on the application (for example, with extra reports).

+2 - Recreate the application to track different data (for example, a budget application)